manuelpepe/PyAutoBlockchain/docs/source/introduction.rst

 ============

 With PAB, you quickstart your blockchain development and prototyping.
-After running `pab init` to create a new project, you can jump right into developing your own strategies.
+After running `pab init` to create a new project, you can jump right into your strategy development.

 With little more configuration, you can connect to any Web3 compatible network using an RPC, load contracts from the network, and use any account you have the Private Key of to authenticate against the network (if you need to make transactions).

+PAB also comes with a pytest plugin that allows for easy strategy testing (see :ref:`Testing`).

 .. _Sample Strategy: